aleph2c/miros/doc/quickstart.rst

 .. image:: _static/md_bartenders_on_the_hsm_oblivion.svg
     :target: _static/md_bartenders_on_the_hsm_oblivion.pdf
     :align: center

+.. admonition:: hint

+  Here we are starting to explore a statechart's dynamics.
+If your statemachine doesn't handle an event in any of it's callback functions, the event will be ignored.

 But if Tara does find a bartender who's name tag matches the name on the event, she will show it to him.
 He will take it and study it, sometimes he might even